 To lock: Push the "LOCK" switch.
-Both side doors and back door are locked simultaneously.
+All the doors are locked simultaneously.
 At this time, parking lights, side marker lights and tail lights flash.

-Check to see that both side doors and back door are securely locked.
+Check to see that the doors are securely locked.

-If either side doors or back door is not securely closed, or if the key is in the ignition switch, locking cannot be performed by the "LOCK" switch.
+If any of the doors is not securely closed, or if the key is in the ignition switch, locking cannot be performed by the "LOCK" switch.

 To unlock: Push the "UNLOCK" switch once to unlock the driver's door alone.
-Pushing the switch twice within 3 seconds unlocks both side doors and back door simultaneously.
+Pushing the switch twice within 3 seconds unlocks all the doors simultaneously.
 At this time, parking lights, side marker lights and tail lights flash twice.